geralang/gerap/README.md

 - `main` *(optional)*
     - The full path of the main procedure.
     - Must be a string.
-    - *Note that not specifying a main procedure does not allow you to build or run this package, only to use it as a dependency.*
+    - *Note that not specifying a main procedure does not allow you to build or run this package, only to use it as a dependency or test it.*
 - `description` *(optional)*
     - A description of the package.
     - Must be a string.